AMALBYJU/Computer-Vision/COVID-19 Classification Challenge/README.md

 	    `trained_inception_model2.h5` as `trained_inception_model.h5`.
 	1. Run `inception_run.py` and see its performance.

-1. Ensemble of above 2 models
+1. Ensemble of the two models

 	Ensure that `trained_densenet_model.h5` and `trained_inception_model.h5` files are present.
 Then run `combination.py` and see the performance.

-## Note: ##
+## Note:
 The `images` directory contains screenshots of the results of each model.

-The datasets can be accessed [here](https://drive.google.com/drive/folders/1pSHVwZQvvGrJjcxgszOMCGfM65DE4ZL1?usp=sharing).